Why India lags behind in imparting skills to its workforce | DW | 15.03.2021

 India's unemployment rate reached an all-time high in 2020.
 There were several factors responsible for this, including the coronavirus pandemic-induced lockdown.

-Sarthi Acharya, an economist and a professor at the New Delhi-based Institute for Human Development, cites multiple reasons for this dearth of skills among Indian graduates.
+Sarthi Acharya, an economist and a professor at the New Delhi-based Institute for Human Development, told DW that there are multiple reasons for this dearth of skills among Indian graduates.

-"One of the key problems is that our best-trained minds don't stay in our country, they go abroad," Acharya told DW, referring to the "brain drain" or the mass migration of skilled labor from developing countries like India.
+"One of the key problems is that our best-trained minds don't stay in our country: They go abroad," Acharya said, referring to the "brain drain" or the mass migration of skilled labor from developing countries such as India.

-The problem is even more acute in technical fields.
-A 2019 survey found that a staggering percentage of engineering graduates were not fit for jobs in the knowledge economy.

 "We have a very large number of private engineering colleges that don't teach anything, and are run mainly by politicians," Acharya said.
 "They don't teach anything.
 The private engineering colleges, barring except maybe one or two, are quite frankly pathetic."

-Another part of the problem, the economist believes, is that people in the technical fields aren't simply compensated well enough.
+Another part of the problem, Acharya said, is that people in technical fields simply aren't compensated well enough.

 "India is the only country I have seen where immediately after graduation, an engineering student would go for an MBA to get into marketing or management," Acharya said, citing the massive pay scales of top business school graduates.

-PM Modi in 2015 launched Skill India, a government program that aimed to train more than 400 million people by 2022

-The dearth of a high-skilled labor force has major implications for the Indian economy and society.
+The lack of a highly skilled labor force has major implications for India's economy and society.

-"Unemployability is high, inequality is rising in the country as is rural and urban distress.
-Migration is also on the rise, real estate prices have collapsed, expenditure is rising and wages are stagnant and they have been so for a while now," Acharya said.
+"Unemployability is high," Acharya said.
+"Inequality is rising in the country, as is rural and urban distress.
+Migration is also on the rise, real estate prices have collapsed, expenditure is rising, and wages are stagnant — and they have been so for a while now."

 "We have a lack of quality engineers and doctors.
 We may have a lot of degree holders, but that's about it," he said.

-Indian Prime Minister Narendra Modi in 2015 launched Skill India, a government program that aimed to train more than 400 million people by 2022.
+In 2015, Prime Minister Narendra Modi in 2015 launched Skill India, a government program intended to train more than 400 million people by 2022.
 The program's efficacy, however, has been questioned by experts over the past few years.

-India, according to the report, had the second-highest additional employment potential due to upskilling.
-It could add 2.3 million jobs by 2030, second only to the United States' 2.7 million jobs.
+India, according to the report, had the second-highest additional employment potential through upskilling.
+It could add 2.3 million jobs by 2030, second only to the US's 2.7 million jobs.

-"In order to meet the skills deficit challenges, India should consider a lifelong learning ecosystem for its workforce," said Dagmar Walter, International Labor Organization's director for Decent Work Technical Support Team for South Asia.
+"In order to meet the skills deficit challenges, India should consider a lifelong learning ecosystem for its workforce," Dagmar Walter, the director of the International Labor Organization's Decent Work Technical Support Team for South Asia, told DW.

-"Learning should become an integral part of economic, fiscal, social, and labor market policies and programs," she told DW.
+"Learning should become an integral part of economic, fiscal, social, and labor market policies and programs," Walter said.
 "All individuals should have access to and benefit from the skill development opportunities to be able to adapt with the constantly evolving world of work."

 Walter also called for identifying gaps in skills and future requirements, which could be done in consultation with key stakeholders.

-"Supporting the skill recognition, training of the current workforce, and aligning the skill development program with the anticipated future skills could be the best way to contribute to filling the skills deficit."
+"Supporting the skill recognition, training of the current workforce, and aligning the skill development program with the anticipated future skills could be the best way to contribute to filling the skills deficit," she added.

 The coronavirus has already pushed the Indian economy into a deep contraction.
 An ongoing farmers' protest against new agricultural laws threatens to exacerbate the economic malaise.